Blending Data and Physics Against False Data Injection Attack: An Event-Triggered Moving Target Defence Approach: Preliminaries

 If there is no attack, the post-MTD measurement still follows the $\chi^2$ distribution.
-Therefore, no additional FPR is introduced.
-In contrast, if there is an attack, the residual vector will no longer follow the $\chi^2$ distribution of the legitimate measurement, and hence trigger the BDD alarm.
-In detail, \textit{MTD effectiveness} refers to the accuracy of BDD detection after MTD is activated \cite{liu2018reactance}.
-Recent literature also proposes the concept of \textit{MTD hiddenness} \cite{tian2018enhanced} by noticing that the prudent attacker can also check the integrity of model parameters using BDD-like method.
-Apart from achieving high detection rate, the hidden MTD requires to reduce the attacker's residual.
-Two metrics, Attack Detection Probability (ADP) and Defence Hiddenness Probability (DHP), can be used to evaluate the effectiveness and hiddenness of MTD \cite{liu2021optimal}.
+Therefore, no additional FPR is introduced by MTD.
+In contrast, if the attack exists, the residual vector will no longer follow the $\chi^2$ distribution of the legitimate measurement and hence trigger the BDD alarm.
+In detail, \textit{MTD effectiveness} refers to the accuracy of BDD after MTD is activated \cite{liu2018reactance}.
+Recent literature also proposes the concept of \textit{MTD hiddenness} by noticing that the prudent attacker can also check the integrity of model parameters using BDD-like method \cite{tian2018enhanced}.
+According to Assumption Three, the system will therefore face new threats \cite{tian2018enhanced}.
+Apart from achieving high detection rate, the hidden MTD requires reducing the attacker's residual so that the attackers keeps using out-of-date grid knowledge to formulate the attack.